High School Cadets on Parade (1944).

 b) Cadet Programs Reinstated in Schools

 Seven years ago cadet training was dropped as an optional activity in the Vancouver schools.
 This city was not alone in eliminating this training, and it was the result of a natural revulsion against war as a means of settling national disputes.
 The movement was dominion-wide and nation-wide.
 At the same time as the English-speaking peoples were eliminating Cadet Training, other nations were making militarism a compulsory part of child-rearing.
-This nation, in defense of the freedom we enjoy, had no option but to accept the challenge of the dictatorships, and the government has made cadet training for boys, and first-aid training for girls, a compulsory part of secondary education
+This nation, in defence of the freedom we enjoy, had no option but to accept the challenge of the dictatorships, and the government has made cadet training for boys, and first-aid training for girls, a compulsory part of secondary education

 Personally I welcome this action on the part of the government, not because of the necessarily militaristic nature of some of the training, but because it is an aid to physical fitness and it impresses upon youth that citizenship entails obligations as well as privileges.
 Even though our students may never use the military knowledge in actual warfare, the training they receive should assist in the development of their minds and bodies.